 The login page is not the only way to authenticate a user against the Nuxeo Platform.
 Some other protocols can be used, sometimes requiring to install an additional module (see related pages):

 - Trusted (for instance requests coming from a given IP address do not need to go through authentication) (built-in)

 - OpenID (addon)

 - NTLM (built-in)

-Thanks to the pluggability of the authentication layer (see the Implementation section), it is easy to write a custom authentication protocol when necessary.
+Thanks to the pluggability of the authentication layer (see the Authentication Chain Principles, it is easy to write a custom authentication protocol when necessary.

 Compatible IdM Solutions

-Default configuration checks identity against a Java implementation inside the Nuxeo Platform.
+The default configuration checks identity against an SQL or DBS based directory.
 By configuration and addition of some modules, and following the above list of supported protocols, the Nuxeo Platform can be integrated with various identity providers:

 - OpenID compatible web platforms: Google, Twitter, Facebook, GitHub, ...

 - SAML compatible identity management solutions, on premise or SAAS, such as OneLogin, ClearTrust, ...